 The massive, slow moving Sandcrawlers from George Lucas' Star Wars films inspired the form of his new regional headquarters in Singapore.
 Designed by Aedas, the Sandcrawler Building will house a 100 seat theatre, LucasFilm Singapore offices, a public podium and other employee spaces.
 Neither rusty nor slow moving in this case, the glassy and streamlined building will combine a high performance facade with lush gardens and foliage that spills over terraces, resulting in a highly efficient commercial space.
 With construction already underway, we can look forward to this real life Star Wars manifestation sometime in 2012.

-A layer of aluminum louvers minimizes heat gain on the roof, which extends out over part of the courtyard and the terraces to provide shade.
+On the roof a layer of aluminum louvers minimizes heat gain on the roof, which extend out over part of the courtyard and the terraces to provide shade.
 A fritted glass canopy over the courtyard also filters sunlight.
 At the horseshoe's ends, overhanging terraces step down to the podium level.